The Academic Campus

 Main Building and College Center

 Main Building, Vassar’s oldest and largest building, is the heart of the residential campus.
-A handsome and monumental structure designed by James Renwick, Jr., it houses the Office of the President, the College Center, and other administrative offices.
+A handsome and monumental structure designed by James Renwick Jr., it houses the Office of the President, the College Center, and other administrative offices.
 The top three floors serve as a residence hall for approximately 300 students.
 In 1986, Main was named a National Historic Landmark, along with the Empire State Building and the Metropolitan Museum of Art.

 The College Center also includes the College Information Center, the James W. Palmer III ‘90 Gallery, and the multipurpose room.
 The College Information Center disseminates information about campus events as well as local area events and points of interest.
 The Palmer Gallery is open year-round with rotating exhibitions featuring the work of faculty, students, local artists, and arts organizations.

-The residence halls are self-governing and self-directing, with leadership provided by elected student officers and members of the residential life staff.
-House fellows-faculty members who live in the residence halls, many with families-help to create a sense of community.
+The residence houses are self-governing and self-directing, with leadership provided by elected student officers and members of the residential life staff.
+House fellows-faculty members who live in the residence houses, many with families-help to create a sense of community.
 They serve as informal academic advisors and play a major role in the intellectual and cultural life of the house.
 Working with the house fellows are house advisors, full-time residential life professionals.
 Each house advisor oversees the operation of two residence halls and provides ongoing support to house leaders and residents.

 Student Government and Extracurricular Activities

 The Vassar Student Association (VSA), the student government represents the students of the college.
 The VSA Executive Board is composed of seven elected officers who act as a team to oversee the day-to-day operations of the VSA.
 They serve on VSA Senate and meet weekly to discuss issues, agenda items for senate meetings, and funding requests.
 Their office is located in College Center 207, and their weekly office hours are open to all interested students.